Easygard was updated. Refresh this page and you'll now have the latest version available offline

 The verbal component required by some magics and abilities that initiates their function.

 Magic and Abilities used at a Range greater than Touch require that the target be indicated by name.
 Example: “Timmy, I command thee to stop, I command thee to stop, I command thee to stop.”
-If the name of the target is not known, or if the casting player prefers, they may instead point at the target with a free hand and name their class and a descriptor.
-Example: “Warrior in blue, I command thee to stop, I command thee to stop, I command thee to stop.”
+If the name of the target is not known, or if the casting player prefers, they may instead point at the target with a free hand and say two descriptors for the target, such as their class and the color of their tunic.
+Example: <Point with a free hand > “Warrior in blue, I command thee to stop, I command thee to stop, I command thee to stop.”
 When targeting a piece of equipment the caster must explicitly define the equipment in addition to the player most recently using it.
 Example: “Timmy, blue sword on hip, I call upon flame to heat that sword, I call upon flame to heat that sword, I call upon flame to heat that sword.”

 Completing an Incantation results in an Ability or Magic being used up, regardless of if the target was valid or affected